 The Chinese Zodiac Calendar

-Chinese New Year 2014, the Year of the Horse, falls on January 31 through February 18th.
+Chinese New Year 2018, the Year of the Dog, falls on February 16th.

 During Las Vegas Chinese New Year, visitors to the city can enjoy auspicious dishes at the best Chinese restaurants in Las Vegas.